 “time is needed” before moving to further automation:

-How do practitioners of “The Art of Scheduling” remember all of the factors and variables?
+How do practitioners of “The Art of Scheduling” remember all of the factors and variables, recognizing that not all factors and variables have to be considered if issues are resolved?

 What are the easiest versus harder parts of the process?